The New project is a stacked curtain Rhombic array @ 190 foot. Using a 600 ohm current feed system

 An HRS type antenna is basically a rectangular array of conventional dipole antennas strung between supporting towers.
 In the simplest case, each dipole separated from the next by 1⁄2 λ vertically, and the centres of each dipole are spaced 1 λ apart horizontally.
 Again, in the simplest case (for a broadside beam), all dipoles are driven in phase with each other and with equal power.
 Radiation is concentrated broadside to the curtain.The HRS type antenna is an example of a curtain array antenna.
 It has horizontal dipoles, series dipoles, lazy H, or in this case a X Rhombic with a Reflector behind them, and the RF beam from the antenna is Steerable.
 These antennas are also known as "HRS" with the ability to both steer and elevate or Direction/Azimuth.
 This is achieved electronically by adjustment of the electrical wave phases of the signals fed to the columns of antenna elements.

 The drivers are radiating in horizontal, because horizontally polarized waves are less absorbed by earth reflections.
 The lowest row is mounted more than .75 wavelength above the ground, to prevent ground reflections from interfering with the radiation pattern.
 This allows most of the radiation to be concentrated in a narrow main lobe aimed a few degrees above the horizon, which is ideal for skywave transmission.
-A curtain array without a reflector has gain of 20 dB greater than a simple dipole antenna, now thats real gain!
+A curtain array without a reflector has gain of 16 to 20 dB greater than a simple dipole antenna, now thats real gain!

 A reflector can be added behind the array driver, typically about 1/8 to 1⁄3 λ away.
 The reflector consisting of parallel wires in the same orientation as the driver.
 If this was not present, the curtain would radiate equally forward and backward.
 The driven elements can be half-wave dipoles in phase but K0UO is using a X Rhombic configuration mounted in a plane with the reflector wires oriented parallel or X to the driver.